 - They may become angry and give up.

-- They may choose, after a cooling off period or through counselling with friends, that a better attitude will get them farther and again may try to achieve success through better strategies in the classroom and while studying.
+- They may choose, after a cooling-off period or through counseling with friends, that a better attitude will get them farther and again may try to achieve success through better strategies in the classroom and while studying.

 Personal reaction to failure can determine if a person will eventually gain success.
-Friends and teachers can help make the difference by suggesting some key strategies of success.
+Friends and teachers can help make the difference by suggesting some key strategies for success.

-Providing Encouragment To A Student Who Has Failed An Exam
+Encouraging a Student Who Has Failed an Exam

 1. Remind the student that he/she is only human.